heyday/silverstripe-xhprof/README.md

 #Heyday xhprof

-This module provides a silverstripe-centric wrapper for the the pecl package [xhprof](http://pecl.php.net/package/xhprof).
+This module provides a silverstripe-centric wrapper for the the pecl package [xhprof](http://pecl.php.net/package/xhprof) and the [xhprof gui](https://github.com/facebook/xhprof).

 ##Requirements